adehikmatfr/SLCAPP/readme.md

 3. Build the project to ensure all dependencies are resolved.

+4. copy file config.yaml.example to config.yaml and edit your db config.

+5. export dump db.

-4. Run the main class `Main.java` to launch the Swing application.
+6. Run the main class `Main.java` to launch the Swing application.

+Notes: edit password from string hash in console after runing app becouse we use bycript and salt must be in accordance with the laptop that we run.

 ## Project Structure
 Here we use Clean code architecture and also MVC pattren to build the program.